Volley fire: Depictions

 Movies often give wrongful depictions of linear tactics and warfare in the early modern period.
 Volley fire can be seen in many movies such as Pirates of the Caribbean: At World's End.
 Most accurately, volley fire was depicted in the movie Zulu, a fictionalization of the Battle of Rorke's Drift.
-To defend a fixed position, British infantry used two-rank volley fire to decimate an attack by a large Zulu force.
+To defend a fixed position, British infantry used two-rank volley fire, and later three-rank volley fire, to decimate an attack by a large Zulu force.
 Despite the Zulus' superior numbers, the attack collapsed under the relentless volley fire they faced.